johnkioko/Capstone-Web-Project/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments

+Cindy Shin in Behance - This project was built following a design by Cindy Shin.

 - Hat tip to anyone whose code was used
 - Inspiration